Language

 Is my data private?

 Yes.
-All conversions happen in your browser using JavaScript.
-No timestamps, dates, or any data is sent to our servers.
-The tool works offline after the initial page load.
+Every conversion happens locally in your browser.
+No timestamps, dates, or any other input is sent to a server, and the tool keeps working offline once the page has loaded.

 Current Unix Timestamp